-Around the turn of the century, the first Catholics came to Waynesboro during the expansion of the railroad in the valley.
-At first these people traveled to St. Francis of Assisi Church in Staunton for Mass.
-The number of Catholics increased in the nineteen-twenties, with the establishment of new industries especially Dupont and Crompton-Shenandoah.
-During this period St. Francis Church provided a priest for Mass in Waynesboro on a regular basis.
-Mass was held at the Old Star Theater in 1929.
+Around the turn of the century, the first Catholics came to Waynesboro during the expansion of the railroad in the Shenandoah Valley.
+At first they traveled for Mass to Saint Francis of Assisi Church in Staunton.
+Their numbers increased in the 1920s, with the establishment of new industries, especially Dupont and Crompton-Shenandoah.
+During this period, priests from Saint Francis Church celebrated Mass in Waynesboro at the Old Star Theater beginning in 1929.

-Miss Margaret Burns of Staunton bequeathed funds in 1925 for the erection and maintenance of a worthy mission within the Diocese of Richmond.
-Part of this bequest was used in 1931 for the construction of a Church in Waynesboro.
-Bishop Andrew J. Brennan dedicated the new Church to St. John the Evangelist on May 30, 1932.
-The first Mass was celebrated on June 4, 1932.
-St. John’s remained a Mission of St. Francis until 1946 when Rev. Eugene P. Walsh was named the first Pastor.
+In 1929 Miss Margaret Burns of Staunton bequeathed funds for the building and upkeep of a worthy mission within the Diocese of Richmond, a part of which was used in 1931 toward the construction of a new church in Waynesboro.
+The Most Reverend Bishop Andrew J. Brennan consecrated the new church to Saint John the Evangelist on 30 May 1932 in the Tree Streets neighborhood at the corner of Maple Avenue and Eleventh Street.
+The first Mass was celebrated on 4 June 1932.
+Saint John was designated a mission of Saint Francis until 1946 when Reverend Eugene P. Walsh was named the first pastor.

-In 1967, a wing was added to the west side of the Sanctuary to relieve the overcrowded conditions.
-Major renovations to the exterior and interior of the Church were begun in 1988.
-Reverend William O’Brien was assigned as pastor to St. John’s in 1990 and under his direction renovations were completed in 1992.
+Reverend N. Robert Quirin was assigned as the seventh pastor in 1967, and saw the completion of an addition to the west side of the Sanctuary to provide more space for worship.
+Major renovations to the exterior and interior of the church were begun in 1988 when Reverend John J. Foster was the twelfth pastor.
+Reverend William S. O’Brien was assigned as the thirteenth pastor of Saint John in 1990, and under his direction completed further renovations in 1992.

 |1970||Rev. Ralph Hamlet, Parochial Vicar|